aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `get_remaining_voting_power`

 Return remaining voting power of a stake pool on a proposal.
-Note: a stake pool's voting power on a proposal could increase overtime(e.g. rewards/new stake).
+Note: a stake pool's voting power on a proposal could increase over time(e.g. rewards/new stake).

 <pre><code>#[view]